cameronapak/freedom-stack/README.md

 ## Stack

-> **Note:** Astro Studio is currently in closed beta.
+> **P.S.** Astro Studio is currently in closed beta.
 If you do not already have an account, you'll need an invitation.

+> **P.P.S.** If you don't have an Astro Studio account, you can use Turso as your database!
+[Learn about libSQL remotes in Astro DB.](https://docs.astro.build/en/guides/astro-db/#libsql)
+>
+> You can now specify a libSQL server instance as the remote for @astrojs/db.
+This allows you to self-host your own libSQL server as an alternative to using Astro DB with Astro Studio.
+This option works with any supported libSQL protocol.
+>
+> To use this feature, set the following environment variables:
+>
+> `ASTRO_DB_REMOTE_URL`: the connection URL to your libSQL server.
+>
+> `ASTRO_DB_APP_TOKEN`: the auth token to your libSQL server.
+>
+> And, if you do this approach, you can view/manage your database in the [libSQL Studio](https://studio.libsql.org/).

 ### UI Layer